-The McCarl Center is a comprehensive center devoted to non-traditional student success.
+The McCarl Center {mccarl center} is a comprehensive center devoted to non-traditional student success.
 It regularly hosts academic success programs, career development seminars, and tutoring sessions, as well as many social and networking activities offered by the Alumni Society, Student Government, and other student groups.
-Plus, the McCarl Center's convenient computer stations, comfortable student lounge, and comprehensive career resources library make it a favorite downtime hub for all our non-traditional students.
-The center offers tutoring services, including writing tutoring.
-Students can visit the center for one-on-one support to develop ideas, outline, draft, or organize written assignments and/or to revise papers, sharpen grammar and other writing mechanics, and more.
-The center welcomes students working on all writing assignments, including essays, application letters and résumés, reports, professional-communication projects, reading responses, technical research papers and creative writing.
+Plus, the McCarl Center's convenient computer stations, comfortable student lounge, and comprehensive career resources library make it a favorite down-time hub for all our students.
+The Center offers tutoring services, including writing tutoring.
+Students can visit the center for one-on-one support to develop ideas, outline, draft, organize, sharpen grammar and other writing mechanics, revise, and more.
+It welcomes all writing assignments, including essays, application letters and résumés, reports, professional-communication projects, reading responses, technical research papers, and creative writing.
+[Standard 4.1]